vatpac-technology/sops/docs/aerodromes/classc/Tindal.md

 Aircraft who are not planned via those points or who are negative RNAV may be assigned a RADAR SID or a visual departure.

 #### Gate Departures (All Military Aircraft)
-There are 11 gates to facilate departues and arrivals from the TDL Training Airspace, based on the TDL Tacan.
-YOu can clear them to track direct to the cleared gate or allow them to intercept the outbound radial by 10 DME.
+There are 11 gates to facilate departues and arrivals from the TDL Training Airspace, based on the TDL TACAN.
+You can clear them to track direct to the cleared gate or allow them to intercept the outbound radial by 10 DME.
 BIAK (BIA) 320/30
 TOP GATE (TOP) 300/30
 MOROTAI (MOR) 270/30